telerik/blazor-docs/components/grid/filter/overview.md

 ## Custom Filtering

-There are two approaches to customize the grid filtering behavior, and you can use them together:
+There are two approaches to customize the Grid filtering behavior, and you can use them together:

 * Perform the data operations yourself (e.g., by outsourcing them to some API backend or other service) - to do that, use the [`OnRead` event]({%slug components/grid/manual-operations%}).
-This will let you fetch only the current page of data for the grid, instead of pulling the entire data set and storing it in-memory in the view-model.
+This will let you fetch only the current page of data for the Grid, instead of pulling the entire data set and storing it in-memory in the view-model.

-* Customize the appearance and behavior of the filters - for that, use the [Filter Templates]({%slug grid-templates-filter%}) the grid provides.
+* Customize the appearance and behavior of the filters - for that, use the [Filter Templates]({%slug grid-templates-filter%}) the Grid provides.

 ## Customize The Filter Editors